bobmonsour/11tybundle.dev/content/blog/2024/11ty-bundle-41.md

 **11ty conference is next week, May 9th!** Here's the [list of speakers](https://conf.11ty.dev/#speakers) so far.
 It's **FREE**, single-track, and virtual.
 If you've waited until the last minute, now's the time to [register](https://conf.11ty.dev/#register).

-**Generate robots.txt** [Aleksandr Hovhannisyan](https://www.aleksandrhovhannisyan.com/) has developed [eleventy-plugin-robotstxt](https://github.com/AleksandrHovhannisyan/eleventy-plugin-robotstxt), an experimental plugin that is only compatible with Eleventy v3.0.0-alpha.6 or later.
+**Generate robots.txt.** [Aleksandr Hovhannisyan](https://www.aleksandrhovhannisyan.com/) has developed [eleventy-plugin-robotstxt](https://github.com/AleksandrHovhannisyan/eleventy-plugin-robotstxt), an experimental plugin that is only compatible with Eleventy v3.0.0-alpha.6 or later.
 It's purpose is to _"Automatically generate a robots.txt file for your Eleventy site using front matter."_ He provides lots of examples.
 [Check it out](https://github.com/AleksandrHovhannisyan/eleventy-plugin-robotstxt).

-**Two new starters** There's a [resume template](https://github.com/devon-wolf/resume-template) by [Devon Wolf](https://github.com/devon-wolf) and an [image portfolio website template named halide](https://github.com/danurbanowicz/halide) that uses Tina CMS by [
+**Two new starters.** There's a [resume template](https://github.com/devon-wolf/resume-template) by [Devon Wolf](https://github.com/devon-wolf) and an [image portfolio website template named halide](https://github.com/danurbanowicz/halide) that uses Tina CMS by [
 Dan Urbanowicz](https://github.com/danurbanowicz).
 Respective demos are [here](https://devon-wolf.github.io/resume-template/) and [here](https://halide.netlify.app).

-**Some radar sightings** These are just a couple of 11ty-related things that caught my eye.
+**Some radar sightings.** These are just a couple of 11ty-related things that caught my eye.

 - [Lucide](https://lucide.dev/icons/) is a set of SVG icons.
 And the [eleventy-plugin-lucide-icons](https://github.com/GrimLink/eleventy-plugin-lucide-icons/blob/main/README.md) by [Sean van Zuidam](https://github.com/GrimLink) _"...enables the inclusion of lucide-icons as inline SVG elements."_ It lets you use shortcodes like this {% raw %}{% lucide "shopping-cart" %}{% endraw %}.